AbdulGhaffarcs/AbdulGhaffarcs/README.md

 I operate at the intersection of **Artificial Intelligence** and **Offensive Security**.

 On the AI side — I build ML pipelines, fine-tune large language models, and engineer systems that learn and adapt.
-On the security side — I hunt vulnerabilities, think like an adversary, and stress-test systems before the bad actors do.
+On the security side — I'm **currently pursuing Cybersecurity** full-time, learning to hunt vulnerabilities, think like an adversary, and stress-test systems before the bad actors do.

 My endgame: become an **AI Red Team Engineer** — someone who can build intelligent systems *and* break them.